On the trace-zero doubly stochastic matrices of order 5: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:preli}, we develop a method to estimate trace of product of two permutation matrices with certain cycle-types by defining a weighted digraph associated with the pair of permutation matrices.
+In Section \ref{sec:preli}, we develop a method to estimate the trace of the product of two permutation matrices with certain cycle types by defining a weighted digraph associated with the pair of permutation matrices.
 Section \ref{sec:3} describes trace-zero DS matrices of order $5$ whose $k$-th power are also trace-zero matrices, when $k \in \{2,3,4,5\}$.
 In Section \ref{sec:4}, we determine necessary conditions of the coefficients of a generic polynomial of degree $5$ to be realized as the characteristic polynomial of a trace-zero DS matrix of order $5$.

-{\bf Notation:} The symmetric group on $n$ elements is denoted as $S_n.$ If $\pi \in S_n$ is a product of $r$ disjoint cycles of lengths $k_1, k_2,\ldots, k_r$, then we say $\pi$ is a permutation of cycle type $(k_1) + (k_2) + \ldots +(k_r).$ The group of permutation matrices of order $n$ is denoted as $\P_n.$ The set of permutations with no $(1)$ cycle in its cycle type is denoted as $S_n^0,$ and the corresponding set of permutation matrices is denoted as $\P_n^0.$ $I_n$ denotes the identity matrix of order $n,$ and $J$ denotes the all-one matrix whose dimension will be clear from the context.
-Trace of a matrix $A$ is denoted as $tr(A).$
+{\bf Notation:} The symmetric group on $n$ elements is denoted as $S_n.$ If $\pi \in S_n$ is a product of $r$ disjoint cycles of lengths $k_1, k_2,\ldots, k_r$, then we say $\pi$ is a permutation of cycle type $(k_1, k_2, \ldots, k_r).$ The group of permutation matrices of order $n$ is denoted as $\P_n.$ The set of permutations with no $1$-cycle in its cycle type is denoted as $S_n^0,$ and the corresponding set of permutation matrices with trace zero is denoted as $\P_n^0.$ $I_n$ denotes the identity matrix of order $n,$ and $J$ denotes the all-ones matrix whose dimension will be clear from the context.
+The trace of the matrix $A$ is denoted as $tr(A).$